EliseyAgustin/EliseyAgustin/README.md

 ## ℹ️ About Me

-👨‍💻 Self-taught Ethical Hacker & Web Developer<br>
+👨‍💻 Cybersecurity analyst and self-taught web developer<br>
 🔍 Always exploring new hacking techniques and web technologies<br>
-🌐 Check out my personal website: [hackerdev.com](www.hackerdev.com)<br>
+🌐 Check out my personal website: [In Progress]()<br>
-📚 Currently learning and experimenting with cybersecurity and full-stack web development<br>
+📚 Currently learning and experimenting with cybersecurity and web development<br>

 ## 🚀 Skills